Close Embrace Social Dance — Lesson for Beginners

 Fourth factor of musicality, or active interpretation of music, is different from first factor of passive enjoyment of music.
 It is quite possible to enjoy listening to music but not know how to convert the music into close embrace movements.
 Good musicality requires the ability to anticipate where the music is going, which in turn requires deep familiarity with either the particular musical recording being played or the general style of the composer, arranger and musicians of that song and recording.
 In particular, the dance leader must be able to plan his movements a few seconds in advance so that they match the music when it arrives.
 Both leader and follower need to develop a strong emotional response to dance music and to the relation between dance music and bodily movement.
 Dance musicality can only be developed by listening extensively to dance music at home and by dancing extensively to that music at dance events.
 It can take a lifetime to fully develop dance musicality, which is why the best tango social dancers (as opposed to performance dancers) in Buenos Aires are typically older than age 60.
 On the other hand, Mozart was composing sonatas at age 6, and likewise there are social dancers with natural musical talent who can develop dance musicality much faster than average.

 Underlying the four factors just discussed is the concept of connection: connection to the music, connection to our partner.
 We connect to music we like by converting that music into dance movements.
-We connect to a partner we like using close embrace with square-shape and light apilado.
+We connect to a partner we like using square-shaped close embrace with light apilado.

 Posture